Digest Writer: Plot

 When the baby is born, her aunt is upset as it's a girl.
 Farida wants to name her child Meerab, but her aunt names the baby after her own mother, Suraya.
-Later on, the family fall on hard times as Shaukat's father has an accident.
-The family is short on money so they ask Farida to start writing again, but they want to keep all the money to themselves.
-Farida, on the other hand, wants to give some money to them and some to her mum.
+Later on, the family falls on hard times as Shaukat's father has an accident.
+The family is short on money, so they ask Farida to start writing again, but they want to keep all the money to themselves.
+Farida, on the other hand, wants to give some money to them and some to her mom.
 When Shaukat finds out, his mother becomes enraged at her.
 Then one night, Farida finds another woman's earring in her bedroom and confronts Shaukat the next day.
-He admits to seeing another woman, but claims it is because Farida is too busy in housework and has no time for him.
-Farida packs her bags and goes to her parent's house.
-Shaukat's family are not able to run their household without an income, so they convince Farida to return.
+He admits to seeing another woman but claims it is because Farida is too busy in housework and has no time for him.
+Farida packs her bags and goes to her parents' house.
+Shaukat's family is not able to run their household without an income, so they convince Farida to return.

-Time shifts to eight years on, and Farhan (Farida's brother) is now a doctor and the family is wealthy.
-Farida has a son called Fahad and has become a well-known drama writer.
+Time shifts to eight years on, and Farhan (Farida's brother) is now a doctor, and the family is wealthy.
+Farida has a son named Fahad and has become a well-known drama writer.
 One day, she goes to the mall and finds Shehryar there.
 They both talk and Farida admits to her not marrying him because she was forced to marry Shaukat.
 They secretly meet and Farida subsequently asks Shaukat for a divorce.
 She has to make a difficult decision: stay with Shaukat or marry the now seemingly more self-centred Shehryar.
 She decides to stay with Shaukat because of the children's preference to stay with their birth parents instead of living with some other person.
 Shaukat mends his ways, and Farida eventually returns his love.
 The story ends here.